medic/cht-docs/README.md

 ## Installing Hugo

-The documentation site uses [Hugo](https://gohugo.io/), and specifically uses features found in the extended version of Hugo, v0.71.1.
+The documentation site uses [Hugo](https://gohugo.io/), and specifically uses features found in the extended version of Hugo, v0.53 and later.

 To install, follow the [installation instructions for your Operating System](https://gohugo.io/getting-started/installing/), and be sure to get the extended version.